Number fields with prescribed norms: Frobenian functions

 \begin{definition} Let $k$ be a number field and $\rho: \Val \to \CC$ a function on the set of places of $k$.
 Let $S$ be a finite set of places of $k$.
 We say that $\rho$ is $S$-\emph{frobenian} if there exist \begin{enumerate} \item[(a)] a finite Galois extension $K/k$, with Galois group $\Gamma$, such that $S$ contains all places which ramify in $K/k$, and \item[(b)] a class function $\varphi: \Gamma \to \CC$, \end{enumerate} such that for all $v \not \in S$ we have

-where $\Frob_v \in \Gamma$ denotes the Frobenius element of $v$.
+where $\Frob_v \in \Gamma$ denotes a Frobenius element of $v$.
 We say that $\rho$ is \emph{frobenian} if it is $S$-frobenian for some $S$.
 A subset of $\Val$ is called ($S$-)\emph{frobenian} if its indicator function is ($S$-)frobenian. \end{definition}

-In Definition \ref{def:frob}, we adopt a common abuse of notation (see \cite[\S3.2.1]{Ser12}), and denote by $\Frob_v \in \Gamma$ the choice of some element of the frobenius conjugacy class at $v$; note that $\varphi(\Frob_v)$ is well defined as $\varphi$ is a class function.
-We define the \emph{mean} of $\rho$ to be
+In Definition \ref{def:frob}, we adopt a common abuse of notation (see \cite[\S3.2.1]{Ser12}), and denote by $\Frob_v \in \Gamma$ the choice of some element of the Frobenius conjugacy class at $v$; note that $\varphi(\Frob_v)$ is well defined as $\varphi$ is a class function.